SEC Charges Two Florida Lawyers for Their Roles in Acting as Escrow Agents for Investor Money Placed in a Ponzi Scheme

 The SEC’s complaints charge Schmidt and Flom with violating the antifraud provisions of the securities laws, including Section 17(a) of the Securities Act of 1933 as well as Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5.

 The SEC’s Comments

 The comments made by the SEC make it clear that attorneys have no excuse when they use their trust accounts to aid in a fraud.
 Andrew M. Calamari, Director of the SEC’s New York Regional Office, said, “Attorneys are critical gatekeepers in our securities markets, and Flom and Schmidt enabled a scheme to occur by using their legal credentials to add the appearance of legitimacy as they collected investor funds.”
-He added “We will continue to aggressively seek out and prosecute lawyers who abuse their positions of trust and serve as conduits to fraud in our markets.”
+He added “We will continue with experience to seek out and prosecute lawyers who abuse their positions of trust and serve as conduits to fraud in our markets.”

 It is important to note that Schmidt and Flom did more than simply transfer funds.
 The SEC alleged that Schmidt and Flom knowingly participated with Speight in the sale of fraudulent securities.
 Flom apparently received e-mails from Speight that explicitly discussed the misappropriation of investor funds.
 Schmidt collaborated with Speight to craft misleading responses to numerous investors who complained about the absence of promised coupon payments as well as the counterfeit appearance of the stock certificates they received and the inability to contact the cold callers who solicited them.